google/swiftshader/docs/scheduler.md

   // This is a blocking call.
   // marl::Event::wait() (indirectly) calls marl::Scheduler::Worker::suspend().
   // marl::Scheduler::Worker::suspend() creates and switches to a fiber which
   // calls marl::Scheduler::Worker::run() to run all enqueued tasks.
-The fiber
+Once the
+  // main fiber becomes unblocked, marl::Scheduler::Worker::runUntilIdle() will
-  // then places itself into idleFibers set and switches back to the main fiber
+  // switch back to the main fiber to continue execution of the application. done.wait();
-  // to continue execution.
-  done.wait();
 }
 ```